H4HWV2011/msjarvis-public-docs/thesis/21-background-store-and-patterns.md

   Emphasizes items that reflect community experience, emotional tone, or recurring narratives.
 Its background view may prioritize entries tagged with psychological, spiritual, or community-related domains, and may feed specialized RAG domains or analysis services (for example, psychological support or maternal-guidance modules).

 - **Analytical path**
   Emphasizes technically structured content: spatial queries, infrastructure data, governance rules, and optimization results.
-Its background view may center on entries with clear numeric or structural components, and may be more tightly linked to GBIM graphs, geospatial databases, and performance metrics.
+Its background view may center on entries with clear numeric or structural components, and may be more tightly linked to GBIM graphs, geospatial databases, and performance metrics, reflecting spatial decision support practices such as those described by Anand et al. (https://www.spatial.redlands.edu/sds/SDSSChapter.pdf).

 Even when both paths share the same underlying Chroma collection, they can use different tag filters, embedding queries, and thresholds for what constitutes a “candidate” for promotion.
 Both paths, however, produce similarly structured outputs—records with IDs, metadata, and links—so that later layers (such as consolidation and global control) can combine or contrast their perspectives when needed.

+---

 ## 21.8 Links to Other Layers